Ral15/jp2_offline/DATA_ENCRYPTION.md

   beforeDeserialization. in the link of NeDB describes a little bit more this functions.

-* Using Camo we have no access to this options because Camo connect automatically the Database with camo.connect() function.
+* Using Camo we have no access to this options because Camo connect automatically the Database with camo.connect() function. and when you clone the repository you can't access to the node_modules that we modified.

-* So the steps to encrypt the data are:
+* So, the steps to encrypt the data are:

   * Do a npm install when you clone the repository in jp2_offline and express-app directories as we see in Readme.md